-- Apply 120 psi of pressure to open the brake & Loosen the clevis jam nut - 2.
-Remove the 2 screws on the clevis bracket - Push the actuator away to separate the actuator assembly from the clevis bracket - Rotate the clevis bracket to desired position (1 full turn = 0.025in [0.7mm] of shoe movement)
+- Apply 120 psi of pressure to open the brake & Loosen the clevis jam nut on both actuators. - 2.
+Remove the 2 screws on each clevis bracket. - Push the actuator away to separate the actuator assembly from the clevis bracket. - Rotate each clevis bracket to desired position (1 full turn = 0.025in [0.7mm] of shoe movement)